 - Plant out young plants of all the different basil types.

-- Prune back any aggressive herbs.
+- Prune back any aggressive herbs like mint and oregano.

 - Fertilise the entire herb garden to maximise spring growth.

 - Harvest citrus and avocados.